JohnnyHendriks/TestAdapter_Catch2/Docs/Build.md

 ## Creating a signed vsix-file

 If you need the generated assembly (vsix-file) to be digitally signed you need to add a key-file, named "key.snk" in the root of the 'VSTestAdapterCatch2'-project folder.
 When you then reload the project this key-file will be used to sign the assembly.
+The same is set up for the 'Catch2Interface' and 'Catch2Adapter' class-library projects, _i.e._, if a "key.snk"-file is copied to their respective project folders, the generated assemblies will be signed using the copied key-file.

 ## atom.xml